joembedded/LEO-Satellite-Viewer/README.md

 Hints:
 - The 'Searchmask' also allows comma-separated list, like 'iss, tianping'
-- 'Prop.(sec)' predicts the orbit for a number of seconds (typically the orbit of a LEO Satellite is arround 1.5h (ca. 5400 sec))
+- 'Prop.(sec)' predicts the orbits for a number of seconds (typically the orbit of a LEO Satellite is arround 1.5h (ca. 5400 sec))

 ## Some Satellite IoT operators: